paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

         set ike-version 2
         set peertype any
-        set net-device enable # The spoke side may be behind a NAT device set network-id 2 # VPN Gateway Network ID; Hub/Spoke should match, can be 0-255 set proposal aes256-sha384 # NSA recommended setting.
+        set net-device enable # The spoke side may be behind a NAT device set proposal aes256-sha384 # NSA recommended setting.
 This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommended setting.
-This has to match spokes and both sides must be capable of supporting it. set add-route disable # Dynamic routes will be received from the Hub via BGP set dpd on-idle
+This has to match spokes and both sides must be capable of supporting it. set dpd on-idle
-        set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set auto-discovery-receiver enable # This will allow the spoke to learn ADVPN shortcuts to other spokes sent via the Hub set auto-discovery-receiver dependent # This is on by default; causes child tunnels (ADVPN shortcuts) to be removed if the parent tunnel drops set remote-fw <public ipv4 for hub-isp2-p1>
+        set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set auto-discovery-receiver enable # This will allow the spoke to learn ADVPN shortcuts to other spokes sent via the Hub set auto-discovery-shortcuts dependent # This is on by default; causes child tunnels (ADVPN shortcuts) to be removed if the parent tunnel drops set remote-fw <public ipv4 for hub-isp2-p1>
         set psksecret <pwd> # If using psk this should match what is set on the Hub above [set certificate <signature>] # If using certificates for authentication instead of PSK [set dpd-retryinterval 5]
         set network-overlay enable
-    next
-end
+        set network-id 2 # VPN Gateway Network ID; Hub/Spoke should match, can be 0-255 set add-route disable # Dynamic routes will be received from the Hub via BGP next end